Related Links

 Abstract

-Motors are used in many things you find around your house, like your refrigerator, coffee, and even a lawn mower.
+Motors are used in many things you find around your house, like your refrigerator, coffee maker, and even a lawn mower.
 In this electronics science fair project, you will get to build a simple motor, using a kit, and then test how the number of batteries (amount of voltage) used to power the motor affects its performance.

 Objective